 For example, improving consistency of data – so that it is the same across multiple databases – is one way to improve data quality.
 CloverDX helped one client by ensuring phone numbers and emails were consistent across databases resulting in over $800,000 in savings.
 When data quality is improved, silos are diminished, and your business sees consistent results across the board.

 ‘In today’s digitized economy, the ability to use data represents a real and essential competitive advantage.’

 To unlock the true value of your company’s data, you need to break free from the silo mentality.
 While gaining the support of leadership should be your first port-of-call, you also need to overcome departmental rivalries and politics and build a co-operative culture that shares data and a common vision.

-Of course, the quality of your data will also determine the extent to which silos form.
+Of course, the quality of your data, and your data architecture, will also determine the extent to which silos form.
 With high-quality data and a common data model, all departments can share data with one-another and extract the value they need to tackle company-wide goals.

 To find out more about data quality, the pitfalls you need to avoid, and the steps you can take to improve your business’ data maturity, take a look at our data quality reference guide.